babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 There are several targets available:
 - ACCEPT - accepts the packet for processing.
-- DROP - packet is dropped
+- DROP - packet is dropped.
 - RETURN - causes the packet to stop moving through the chain.
 - REJECT - acts just like DROP but sends a response back to the sender.
 - DNAT - only present in the PREROUTING and UOTPUT chains in the NAT table.